 GNOME is an acronym for GNU Network Object Model Environment.
 This popular desktop environment is slightly younger than KDE, and it is made up of only free and open-source software (FOSS).
-It is designed with a goal of providing simplicity, ease of access, and reliability to the users.
+It is designed to provide simplicity, ease of access, and reliability to the users.
 These things have contributed to GNOME’s popularity and placing it alongside KDE for the best desktop.

 The GNOME Project develops GNOME, and it is based on the GTK+ toolkit with a focus on productivity as per GNOME’s Human Interface Guidelines.
-This customizable desktop environment uses the X Window System display server but also supports the modern Wayland display protocol.
+This customizable desktop environment uses the X Window System display server and supports the modern Wayland display protocol.

 Similar to KDE, GNOME also ships a suite of native GTK-based applications.
 The best part of GNOME is the extension that allows you to extend your desktop functionality to the next level.

-One of the reasons behind the popularity of GNOME is its default adoption by major Linux distributions such as Ubuntu (ditched own developed Unity desktop), Fedora, Red Hat, and Debian.
+One of the reasons behind the popularity of GNOME is it’s the choice of major Linux distributions such as Ubuntu, Fedora, Manjaro, Red Hat, and Debian.

 - Mobile or Tablet touch-friendly graphical interface